Domain wall skew scattering in ferromagnetic Weyl metals: Domain Wall Scattering

 We observe that the $\Delta$ dependence of $g_{yx}$ in Fig.\ref{fig:fig3}(b) and that of $\sigma_{yx}$ in Fig.\ref{fig:kubo} bear a strong resemblance.
 More importantly, they have the same sign at each $\Delta$.
 These suggest that $\sigma_{yx}$ in Fig.\ref{fig:kubo} indeed tracks the DW scattering contribution which arises from skew scatterings at the DW.
 The connection between $g_{yx}$ and $\sigma^{DW}_{yx}$ may be established by the following argument.

 In the Kubo approach, we suppose that the Bloch electrons have a lifetime $\hbar/\gamma$, where $\gamma$ is an energy broadening used in the single-particle Green's function.
 This translates to a mean free path $\ell_0 \!=\! v_F \hbar/\gamma$, where $v_F \!=\! \partial E /\hbar \partial k$ is the Fermi velocity.
 Only electrons at a distance less than $\ell_0$ from the DW can experience DW scattering, and they see a potential drop $\Delta V_x \sim \ell_0 E_x$ across the DW, where $E_x$ is the electric field.
 We thus infer from the Kubo calculation, a transverse current density due to DW scattering in this region, given by $j_y = \sigma^{DW}_{yx} (\Delta V_x/\ell_0) \equiv g_{yx}^{DW} \Delta V_x$.
 Thus, $g_{yx}^{DW} =\sigma^{DW}_{yx}/\ell_0$, which can be compared with $g_{yx}$ in the Landauer formalism.
 Now, we have earlier argued that the Kubo response for our specific domain configuration is expected to have cancelling bulk contribution, so the entire result is expected to be dominated by $\sigma_{yx}^{DW}$.
 We will thus use the computed curve in Fig.~\ref{fig:kubo} as our estimate for $\sigma^{DW}_{yx}$.
 Our choice of $\gamma = 0.01 t$ used in the Kubo calculation, with $v_F \!\approx\! a_0t/\hbar$ from the band structure, where $t$ is the hopping parameter and $a_0$ is the lattice constant, then leads to $\ell_0 = 100 a_0$.
 We thus expect $g_{yx}^{DW}\! \approx\! \sigma_{yx}^{DW}/100 a_0 $.
 This is in reasonable agreement (within a factor of two) with the Landauer result shown in Fig.~\ref{fig:fig3}(b).
 We have also checked that increasing $\gamma$, which reduces $\ell_0$, leaves our estimated $g_{yx}^{DW}$ to be nearly unchanged, so that this agreement between the Kubo and Landauer results is not sensitive to the choice of $\gamma$ so long as it is not too small.
+The finite lifetime of Bloch electron can arise from disorder in the lattice.
+It has been shown that disorder can have pronounced effects on Weyl semimetals when the Fermi level is very close to the Weyl points, e.g. driving a phase transition into a diffusive metallic phase \cite{disorder1, disorder2, disorder3}.
+However, our above results for domain wall skew scattering thus remain valid as long as the Fermi energy is not too close to the Weyl points.